Jack12816/avm-motion-trigger/README.md

 The [avm-motion-triggerd][] daemon can be configured with a configuration file which follows the format which is described by the [avm-motion-trigger.conf][] man page.
-On ArchLinux the system wide configuration can be found at `/etc/avm-motion-trigger.conf`.
+On Arch Linux the system wide configuration can be found at `/etc/avm-motion-trigger.conf`.

 ### Process management